Excitement building for ‘mind-blowing’ crazy golf-themed venue with cocktails and food hall

 Those behind the venture say it will house 18 holes of ‘seriously crazy golf, giving guests an experiential concept that will truly blow people's minds’.

-Some of the wacky holes include a set that mimmicks a scene from the infamous Jeremy Kyle Show, a Godzilla hand crushing an American-style police car and an airplane fuselage.
+Some of the wacky holes include a set that mimmicks a scene from the infamous Jeremy Kyle Show, a Godzilla hand crushing an American-style police car and an aeroplane fuselage.

 There’s also The Teddy Picker and the Tunnel of Love, alongside some unique Sheffield specific holes with surprise nods to the Steel City’s famous music scene.